NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

  ### Test 2
 **Purpose:** Test adding gizmo on an occupied tile

-**Test inputs:** User:
+**Test inputs:**

- 1. Starts at the "Editor mode"
+ 1. Start at the "Editor mode"

- 2. Clicks the "Add tool" button in the option menu on the left
+ 2. Click the "Add tool" button in the option menu on the left

- 3. Selects the icon with the gizmo to be added on the map (square, triangle, circle or flipper)
+ 3. Select the icon with the gizmo to be added on the map (square, triangle, circle or flipper)

  4. When mouse is moved over the board the corresponding tile lights up red (meaning the tile is occupied by another gizmo)

  5. The mouse is clicked and no change is done (tile still occupied by the same gizmo)

- 6. A status label shows that the gizmo has not been added as this particular location is not empty
+ 6. A status label shows that the gizmo can not been added as this particular location is not empty

 **Expected outputs:** No visible changes to the map, configurations remain the same